 By this age your child has entered your local school system, which provides most services needed for your child.
-If eligible for our services, children are assigned a Path Coordinator from our Community Living Services Department (CLS) who will assist you in planning for your child, finding community resources, and working collaboratively with your child’s school for services and IEP.
+If eligible for our services, children are assigned an SSA from our Community Living Services Department (CLS) who will assist you in planning for your child, finding community resources, and working collaboratively with your child’s school for services and IEP.
 We can also help with finding child care, and suitable recreational activities, including summer camp.

 At age 14, we begin exploring future options with you and your child, and start laying the groundwork for independent living and job interests.